 Chaos theory and nonlinear dynamics

 My doctoral thesis at Yale was focused on the use of "chaos theory" (the theory of nonlinear dynamical systems) to understand chemical reaction dynamics at the molecular level.
 In the process, we found that phase space cylinders ("cylindrical manifolds" separate trapped motion from reactive motion and control transport across potential energy barriers.
 We used the discovery to develop a microscopic reaction rate theory for unimolecular processes which is more accurate than RRKM/transition state theory, accounting not only for recrossing but also for "clogging" of the return cylinders and the exclusion of trapped trajectories from the rewactive flux.
 This work was directed by Nelson De Leon and was executed collaboratively with M.A.
 Mehta, based on earlier work by De Leon with C.C.
 Marston and A.O. de Almeida.
-The image above illustrates the phase space dynamics of the DeLeon-Berne Hamiltonian, showing the first graphical numerical reconstruction of what we originally called "cylindrical manifolds."
-It was created by Mehta, and was subsequently edited a bit under my direction by F. Torres.
+The image above (created by Mehta) illustrates the phase space dynamics of the DeLeon-Berne Hamiltonian, showing the first graphical numerical reconstruction of the cylindrical manifolds.

 This early work on cylindrical manifolds in phase space has impacted the fields of aerospace engineering, the celestial three-body problem, and space mission design.
 See work by Shane Ross (Virginia Tech).